odmb/odmb_elog/README.md

 localhost:8000
 localhost:8000/admin

-Use admin site to create baord types and baord locations.
+Use admin site to create board types and board locations.